Month 10, Week 1

 - Sleep.
 Yours, that is.
 Now that your baby’s on the move, you’ll need all of your energy to keep up with him.
 Take advantage of his longer sleep times in order to make sure you’re getting enough shut-eye.
 (If he’s going down early and waking up early, you’ll have to follow his lead.)

 - Exercise.
 Working out will help you get fit, clear your head, and give you energy.
 Maybe your partner can watch the baby first thing in the morning while you go out for a run, or you can pop in a workout DVD during naptime.
-Taking a long walk with baby in the carrier counts too.
+Taking a long walk with baby in the stroller counts too.

 - Smart snacks.
 Make a point of stocking up on healthy bites you can grab on the go, like nuts, fruit, and yogurt.
 That way you won’t be tempted to buy candy or other treats that may give you a quick hit of energy that soon fizzles.